-We have entered into an employment agreement with Dr. Miller (the Miller Employment Agreement).
-The Miller Employment Agreement has no specific term, provides for Dr. Miller's at-will employment and supersedes all prior employment agreements.
-Dr. Miller's base salary pursuant to the Miller Employment Agreement is \$400,000, which is subject to periodic review and adjustment, and she is eligible to earn an annual bonus with a target amount of 40% of her base salary; provided that any incentive compensation for calendar year 2021 was not prorated based on Dr. Miller's commencement date.
-Dr. Miller is eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.
-Dr. Miller entered into an employee confidentiality, assignment and nonsolicitation agreement with the Company, dated April 15, 2021.
+We have entered into an employment agreement with Ms. Balcom (the Balcom Employment Agreement).
+The Balcom Employment Agreement has no specific term, provides for Ms. Balcom's at-will employment and supersedes all prior employment agreements.
+The Balcom Employment Agreement provides that we will pay Ms. Balcom an annual base salary, which is subject to periodic review and adjustment, and she is eligible to earn an annual bonus with a target amount of 40% of her base salary.
+Ms. Balcom is eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.
+Ms. Balcom entered into an employee confidentiality, assignment and noncompetition agreement with the Company, dated December 21, 2020.

-In addition, the Miller Employment Agreement provides for severance protection in the event Dr. Miller's employment is terminated by us without "cause" or she resigns for "good reason" (as each such term is defined in the Miller Employment Agreement).
-Pursuant to the Miller Employment Agreement, in the event that Dr. Miller's employment is terminated by us without cause or if Dr. Miller resigns for good reason outside of the Change in Control Period, subject to her execution and the effectiveness of a separation agreement and release, Dr. Miller shall be entitled to (i) nine months of continued base salary payments and (ii) continued payment by us of the monthly employer contribution that we would have made to provide health insurance to Dr. Miller as if Dr. Miller had remained employed by us for a period of up to nine months.
-In lieu of the aforementioned payments and benefits, in the event that Dr. Miller's employment is terminated by us without cause or if Dr. Miller resigns for good reason, in each case, during the Change in Control Period, subject to her execution and the effectiveness of a separation agreement and release, Dr. Miller shall be entitled to (i) a lump-sum cash severance payment equal to 12 months of base salary plus one times her target bonus for the year of termination and (ii) continued payment by us of the monthly employer contribution that we would have made to provide health insurance to Dr. Miller as if Dr. Miller had remained employed by us for a period of up to 12 months.
-In addition, in the event that Dr. Miller's employment is terminated by us without cause or if Dr. Miller resigns for good reason during the Change in Control Period, all stock options and other stock-based awards subject solely to time-based vesting held by Dr. Miller shall accelerate and become fully vested and exercisable as of the date of termination.
-If any amounts payable to Dr. Miller in connection with a Sale Event are subject to the excise tax imposed by Section 4999 of the Code, then such payments or benefits shall be reduced if such reduction would result in a higher net after-tax benefit to Dr. Miller.
+In addition, the Balcom Employment Agreement provides for severance protection in the event Ms. Balcom's employment is terminated by us without "cause" or she resigns for "good reason" (as each such term is defined in the Balcom Employment Agreement).
+Pursuant to the Balcom Employment Agreement, in the event that Ms. Balcom's employment is terminated by us without cause or if Ms. Balcom resigns for good reason outside of the Change in Control Period, subject to her execution and the effectiveness of a separation agreement and release, Ms. Balcom shall be entitled to (i) nine months of continued base salary payments and (ii) continued payment by us of the monthly employer contribution that we would have made to provide health insurance to Ms. Balcom as if Ms. Balcom had remained employed by us for a period of up to nine months.
+In lieu of the aforementioned payments and benefits, in the event that Ms. Balcom's employment is terminated by us without cause or if Ms. Balcom resigns for good reason, in each case, during the Change in Control Period, subject to her execution and the effectiveness of a release, Ms. Balcom shall be entitled to (i) a lump-sum cash severance payment equal to 12 months of base salary plus one times her target bonus for the year of termination and (ii) continued payment by us of the monthly employer contribution that we would have made to provide health insurance to Ms. Balcom as if Ms. Balcom had remained employed by us for a period of up to 12 months.
+In addition, in the event that Ms. Balcom's employment is terminated by us without cause or if Ms. Balcom resigns for good reason during the Change in Control Period, all stock options and other stock-based awards subject solely to time-based vesting held by Ms. Balcom shall accelerate and become fully vested and exercisable as of the date of termination.
+If any amounts payable to Ms. Balcom in connection with a Sale Event are subject to the excise tax imposed by Section 4999 of the Code, then such payments or benefits shall be reduced if such reduction would result in a higher net after-tax benefit to Ms. Balcom.